cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/Build Updates/README.md

 ## Next thing we should add is the ability to keep score in our game.
 1. We're going to start by creating a variable to hold our score count.
-Copy the following snippet underneath our camera and lighting code near the top of our code.
+Copy the following snippet underneath our camera and lighting code near the top.
 ```javascript
     // Creat a variable to hold our score.
     var score = 0;